libtero/suture/README.md

 This declarative style is readable, maintainable, and makes it immediately clear what pattern you're matching.
 More importantly, extraction logic becomes trivial - once a pattern matches, the data you need is always at predictable positions in the matched items list, eliminating conditional branching and complex state tracking.

 > [!Note]
-> The built-in rules are designed to work with target variable typed as `__int64`.
+> The built-in rules are designed to work with target variable typed as `__int64` (for non-stack variables).
 The current implementation temporarily assigns this type before pattern matching, then restores the inferred structure type.
 However, the pattern matching framework itself is completely generic - you can create rules to match any AST pattern regardless of variable types or context.

 ## Key Features